Cesar-Urteaga/1907_EXCEL/_WORKBOOKS/README.md

 * First, If it is not specified none of the macro parameters, by default the macro will prompt the user to select the folder for which its contents are required.
 <img src="_IMAGES\MGetHierarchicalTreeContents_01.png">

-* Second, once the user specifies the folder (i.e., the host folder), it creates a table with all its contents, starting from the active cell (i.e., the upper left corner).
+* Second, once the user specifies the folder (i.e., the host folder), it creates a table with all its contents, starting from the active cell (i.e., the upper-left corner).
 <img src="_IMAGES\MGetHierarchicalTreeContents_02.png">

 Note that the table is sorted by the `File Path` field ascendantly.
 Also, an autofilter is embedded.